slavkoRecek/beatiful-soup-demo/Readme.md

 This repo shows a very simple use case of how to use beautiful soup to scrape a website.

+It scrapes 3 websites and extracts information about the customers of the website.

 ## How to run

 Assuming you work on a unix based system, and that you have python3 already available.